 Read – How PrognoCIS Implementation Specialists can Ease your EMR Transition

 The key takeaway is that assessing your clinic and staff’s readiness for EHR implementation, communicating well, and planning the implementation process and workflows allow you to know what your clinic’s strengths and opportunities for improvement are.
 Additionally, ensure you know how your new EHR software will interoperate with other systems within your clinic’s digital toolbox.

 Are you considering adding EHR to your clinic’s digital toolbox?
-If so, check out this page to learn more about how EHR can ensure your practice stays relevant, improve quality of care, and minimize mistakes.
+If so, check out this page to learn more about how EHR can ensure your practice stays relevant, improve quality of care, and minimise mistakes.

 - The Pros and Cons of Electronic Health Records